 As a result, the library of GTM recipes was born and its popularity exceeded my biggest expectations.
 Also, let’s not forget The Ultimate list of 120+ GTM Resources, GTM Checklist (60+ items), huge Google Tag Manager Glossary, etc.

-Turns out such thing still does not exist!
+Turns out such a thing still does not exist!
 Or at least I couldn’t find one online.
-Hmmm..
-Time to shine?
+Hmmm… Time to shine?

-Each link will redirect you to a GTM recipe or a blog post (written by me or other authors) which provide detailed installation instructions.
+Each link will redirect you to a GTM recipe or a blog post (written by me or other authors) that provides detailed installation instructions.
 For your convenience, I’ve split all codes into categories.